nodejs/undici/README.md

 - `idleTimeout: Number`, the timeout after which a socket without active requests will time out.
 Monitors time between activity on a connected socket.
-  This value may be overriden by keep-alive hints from the server.
+  This value may be overriden by *keep-alive* hints from the server.
   Default: `4e3` milliseconds (4s).

-- `maxIdleTimeout: Number`, the maximum allowed `idleTimeout` when overriden by keep-alive hints from the server.
+- `maxKeepAliveTimeout: Number`, the maximum allowed `idleTimeout` when overriden by *keep-alive* hints from the server.
   Default: `600e3` milliseconds (10min).

-- `keepAliveTimeoutThreshold: Number`, a number subtracted from server keep-alive hints when overriding `idleTimeout` to account for timing inaccuries caused by e.g. transport latency.
+- `keepAliveTimeoutThreshold: Number`, a number subtracted from server *keep-alive* hints when overriding `idleTimeout` to account for timing inaccuries caused by e.g. transport latency.
   Default: `1e3` milliseconds (1s).